MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

-23. Now that you have a good detection rule, in the Log window with the query, select the **New alert rule** in the Command Bar, and select **Create Azure Sentinel alert**.
+23. Now that you have a good detection rule, in the Log window with the query, select the **+ New alert rule** in the Command Bar, and choose **Create Azure Sentinel alert**.

 24. This starts our Analytics rule wizard.
 For the General Tab enter: